ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ## Source Preprocessors

-As mentionned in the introduction, preprocessing the source file can be useful for things that can be solved by string manipulation, such as file inclusion, conditional compilation, or macro expansion.
+As mentioned in the introduction, preprocessing the source file can be useful for things that can be solved by string manipulation, such as file inclusion, conditional compilation, or macro expansion.
 Any preprocessor can be used, such as the [C Preprocessor](https://gcc.gnu.org/onlinedocs/cpp/Invocation.html) or a